Click here to see the photos from Beaver Island’s Kick-Off of the Water/Ways Exhibit in Michigan!

 For more information on this traveling exhibition, visit the Museum on Main Street website.

-Water/Ways is made possible in Michigan by the Michigan Humanities Council.
+Water/Ways is made possible in Michigan by the Michigan Humanities.
 Water/Ways is part of Museum on Main Street, a collaboration between the Smithsonian Institution and state humanities councils across the country.
 Support for Museum on Main Street has been provided by the United States Congress.

 Made possible through the generous support of: